B-Kristy/Qmatey/README.md

 Variable | Usage | Input
 -------------- | ------------------------------------------------------------------- | -----
-input_dir      | the path to QC-filtered sequencing data                             | e.g. /path to directory/
-ref_dir        | the path to the host reference genomes                              | e.g. /path to directory/ threads        | the maximum number of subprocesses that can run simultaneously      | integer tool_dir       | the path to QMatey's tools                                          | e.g. /path to github repository/tools strain_level   | An option for strain-level taxonomic analysis                       | TRUE or FALSE species_level  | An option for species-level taxonomic analysis                      | TRUE or FALSE genus_level    | An option for genus-level taxonomic analysis                        | TRUE or FALSE family_level   | An option for family-level taxonomic analysis                       | TRUE or FALSE blast_location | An option to perform BLAST locally or remotely                      | LOCAL or REMOTE local_db_dir   | the path to a local NCBI sequencing database on your desktop        | e.g. /path to directory/database name or NA remote_db_dir  | the NCBI database for remote BLAST performance                    | e.g. nt, 16s, nr, etc. or NA
+input_dir      | the path to QC-filtered sequencing data                             | /path to directory/ ref_dir        | the path to the host reference genomes                              | /path to directory/ threads        | the maximum number of subprocesses that can run simultaneously      | integer tool_dir       | the path to QMatey's tools                                          | /path to downloaded Qmatey repository/tools strain_level   | An option for strain-level taxonomic analysis                       | TRUE or FALSE species_level  | An option for species-level taxonomic analysis                      | TRUE or FALSE genus_level    | An option for genus-level taxonomic analysis                        | TRUE or FALSE family_level   | An option for family-level taxonomic analysis                       | TRUE or FALSE blast_location | An option to perform BLAST locally or remotely                      | LOCAL or REMOTE local_db_dir   | the path to a local NCBI sequencing database on your desktop        | /path to directory/database name or NA remote_db_dir  | the NCBI database for remote BLAST performance                    | e.g. nt, 16s, nr, etc. or NA

 ## Usage